microsoft/vscode-eslint/README.md

 The setting also supports literals of the form `{ "directory": string, "changeProcessCWD": boolean }` as elements.
 Use this form if you want to instruct ESLint to change the current working directory of the ESLint validation process to the value of `directory` as well.
 This is for example necessary if ESLint is used to validate relative import statements like `import A from 'components/A';` which would otherwise be resolved to the workspace folder root.

+- `eslint.format.enable`: enable/disable the integration of a formatter using `eslint --fix`.
+Requires `eslint.enable` to be `true`.
+Is disabled by default.

 ## Commands:

 This extension contributes the following commands to the Command palette.